Audio updated March 29, 2026, for Apple device compatibility.

 VIII.
 How to Tell If Your Glucose Variability Is Improving

-You don’t need perfect numbers—or expensive tools—to know whether glucose variability is improving.
-What matters is whether your daily glucose pattern is becoming calmer and more predictable.
-There are practical ways to assess this, with or without advanced monitoring.
+You don’t need expensive tools to know whether glucose variability is improving.
+What matters is whether your daily glucose pattern is becoming calmer.

 Using a Continuous Glucose Monitor (CGM)